 g.
 Simulation Output Module covers the output file of Space-Time Simulation Module, including Dynamic Link Performance and Agent Trajectory in terms of link_performance.csv and agent.csv, which can be visualized in NeXTA.

 Regarding parameters in settings.csv, Table 2 illustrates the differences between two key steps of Static Traffic Assignment and DTA + space-time simulation.

 Table 2.
-The differences between Static Traffic Assignment and DTA+ space-time simulation
+The between Analytical Traffic Assignment and DTA+ network based